FrontendMasters/front-end-handbook-2018/practice/making-fd.md

 * [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) [watch][$]
 * [Full Stack for Front End Engineers](https://frontendmasters.com/courses/full-stack/) [$]

-If you are not a self motivated indiviual and need a more structured approach you should consider a [directed learning path](../learning/self-direct-learning.md#get-there).
+If you are not a self motivated individual and need a more structured approach you should consider a [directed learning path](../learning/direct-learning.md#get-there).

+When getting your start, you should fear most things that conceal complexity.
+Abstractions in the wrong hands can give the appearance of advanced skills, while all the time hiding the fact that a developer has an inferior understanding of the basics or underlying concepts.

+The remaining parts of this book will point the reader to potential resources that could be used to learn front-end development and the tools used when practicing front-end development.
+It is assumed that on this journey you are not only learning, but also doing as you learn and investigate tools.
+Some suggest only doing to learn.
+While others suggest only learning about doing.
+I suggest you find a mix of both that matches how your brain works and do that.
+But, for sure, it is a mix!
+So, don't just read about it, do it.
+Learn, do.
+Learn, do.
+Repeat indefinitely because things change fast.
+This is why learning the fundamentals, and not abstractions, are so important.